tstack/lnav/docs/source/ui.rst

 while synchronizing the top time.
 While in the histogram view, pressing :kbd:`z` / :kbd:`Shift` + :kbd:`z` will zoom in/out.

+GANTT
+^^^^^

+.. note:: This feature is available in v0.12.0+.

+The Gantt Chart view visualizes operations over time.
+The operations are identified by the "opid" field defined in the log format.
+In the view, there is a header that shows the overall time span, the narrowed time span around the focused line, and the column headers.
+Each row in the view shows the following:

+* The duration of the operation
+* Sparklines showing the number of errors and warnings relative to the total number of messages associated with the OPID.
+* The OPID itself.
+* A description of the operation as captured from the log messages.

+The rows are sorted by the start time of each operation.

+If an operation row is in the focused time span, a reverse-video bar will show when the operation started and finished (unless it extends outside the time span).
+As you move the focused line, the focused time span will be adjusted to keep the preceding and following five operations within the span.

+The preview panel at the bottom of the display will show the messages associated with the operation.

 PRETTY
 ^^^^^^